Kelly Ripa Sets the Record Straight to Someone Who Said She Had a Nose Job

 The talk show host responded to someone on Instagram after they suggested she got a nose job and wears veneers.
 It started when Ripa posted a side-by-side photo of herself and husband Mark Consuelos and poked fun at her 1990s sartorial decisions. "#fbf 1995 vs. 2009 before i discovered that i needed a stylist and had a GOOD side," she captioned the picture.

-In the '90s shot, Conseulos wears a black sweater tucked into light blue jeans and Ripa poses in a green v-neck sweater with black pants and a scarf around her neck.
+In the '90s shot, Consuelos wears a black sweater tucked into light blue jeans and Ripa poses in a green v-neck sweater with black pants and a scarf around her neck.
 Next to it, in the glam-up of all glam-ups, she looks sharp in a black blazer and colorful skirt while the Riverdale star stuns in a black suit.

 One follower, however, took the fun away from the throwback photo and made a jab at Ripa's appearance.
 "You may want to consider getting a new nose," the user wrote.
 "I'm sure they could work miracles on that huge tip of yours honey baby."